 Contact us to find out how we could help you.

 About the author

-Dr Kavita Karnik is Vice President of Global Nutrition and Open Innovation at Tate & Lyle.
+Dr Kavita Karnik is Global Head of Nutrition and Regulatory Affairs at Tate & Lyle.
 She leads a strategic nutrition science research and education programme, and is involved in new product development, providing credible scientific support for new and existing products.
 She is also responsible for exploring open innovation opportunities that are of strategic relevance to Tate & Lyle’s current business and future expansion.